josephthomas08/Amazon_Vine_Analysis/README.md

 ## Deliverable 2: Determine Bias of Vine Reviews

-### There is a DataFrame or table for the vine_table data using one of three methods above - Used pyspark
+### DataFrame for the vine_table data using one of three methods above - I have used pyspark

 <img width="1564" alt="D2 1 0" src="https://user-images.githubusercontent.com/75267605/115119459-6b4b8200-9f76-11eb-8f3f-b85330532ec2.png">

-### Recreate the VIne Table and data is filtered to create a DataFrame  where there are 20 or more total votes
+### Recreated the Vine Table and data is filtered to create a DataFrame  where there are 20 or more total votes

 <img width="945" alt="D2 1 1" src="https://user-images.githubusercontent.com/75267605/115119498-a8177900-9f76-11eb-8198-4f1b5a7fe96c.png">